 In addition the configuration of the data path has to be changed including the IP addresses.
-The following script issued from the path: /home/Alimayo/sandbox/neng_testbed_GUI.git/neng_testbed_GUI
+The following script issued from the path: /home/Alimayo/sandbox/DAPHNE_testbed_GUI.git/DAPHNE_testbed_GUI

-Open nengw_monitor.py using a text editor of choice.
+Open DAPHNEw_monitor.py using a text editor of choice.

-Find # neng configuration text in script
+Find # DAPHNE configuration text in script

-Change the self.neng_ip variable to the location of NENG server under test Setup
+Change the self.DAPHNE_ip variable to the location of DAPHNE server under test Setup

 Test Setup

-Block diagram showing the test setup is shown in Figure 5.
+Block diagram showing the test setup is shown in Figure 6-14.